g1usmin/login_simple_java/README.md

 # Login
-Practicing and reviewing some java
+Practicing and reviewing some Java